Istria, Rovinj, Pula Croatia On Wheels

 Crkveniza has enjoyed a top position among Croatian sea resorts for decades, so long in fact that it was one of the best Yugoslavian beach resorts during the 70s.
 The beach walk has enough restaurants and pubs to effectively prevent boredom during the evening.

-This is a good location for families, since there are plenty of family-friendly beaches and playgrounds with game courts.
-As such, the beaches are only meters away from a wide array of shops and restaurants, easy accessible and yet behind a tree line at many places to create a little more seclusion for the serious sunbathers.
+This is a good location for families since there are plenty of family-friendly beaches and playgrounds with game courts.
+As such, the beaches are only meters away from a wide array of shops and restaurants, easily accessible and yet behind a tree line at many places to create a little more seclusion for the serious sunbathers.

 Don’t miss out on the Crkveniza beach walk during evenings, when it truly comes alive with couples and families who stroll along the long beach.
 Over the years this location has grown with restaurants, bars and small shops, enough to do some window shopping and bar hopping for a couple of evenings.